 Michael Douglas, the actor who played Gordon Gekko in the film, actually won an academy award for the performance.
 While he didn’t win it for uttering the now infamous words “greed is good,” his performance was very spot on in terms of depicting the absolutely corrupting influence of money.
 In a way, the performance also shows how emotions can lead, or mislead day traders and investors to do things they wouldn’t ordinarily do.
 In a philosophical sense it brings reality to bear on the stock market.

 It’s not all doom and gloom on Wall Street, though.
 The stock market movie itself did a lot to make day trading and investing on the stock market popular.
-Many people stock market moviefrom that era, and many in the current one, explored the prospects of Wall Street.
+Many people from that era, and many in the current one, explored the prospects of Wall Street.
 To a certain extent, the popularity of that stock market movie was pivotal in expanding the reach of Wall Street.
 Today day trading penny stocks is a viable way to make a living and many college graduates don’t even join the employment line because of the allure of millions of dollars.
 Wall Street, then, is perhaps the most influential stock market movie ever.

 The appeal for a stock market movie like Wall Street shows in one sense that traders and investors seek something magical in the process of initiation.
 There are literally hundreds of books written on how to trade penny stocks and how to invest, so the fact that people are actively searching for a stock market movie shows that the appeal is real.
 There have been many movies made about the stock market since Wall Street but there is little to suggest that something will come out that can better the impact of Wall Street and the Gekko.